 Skip to main content

-Child Custody Lawyer in Minnesota
+Child Custody Attorney in Minnesota

 Custody conflicts can deeply affect your child’s sense of safety and daily life.
 Reach out to our child custody lawyers to safeguard your parental rights and your child’s well-being.

-Years of Experience
+6+ Years Experience

-Cases Handled
+4,000+ Cases Handled

-Available
+24/7 Available

 CUSTODY CASE TYPES